roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-03 ****** byTheTalkMan© "Well, I left out some of the good stuff.
+"Well, I left out some of the good stuff.
 My underwear wasn't the only thing I wore in front of Matt here.
 You know that one ugly two-piece Amanda has?"
 Michelle asked.

  "You wore that too?"
 Katie asked.